1968 Lebanese general election

 General elections were held in Lebanon between 24 March and 7 April 1968.
 Independent candidates won the majority of seats, although many of them were considered to be members of various blocs.
 Voter turnout was 49.6%.
-Politically the election was a confrontation between the mainly christian Tripartite Alliance and Chehabists candidates.
+Politically the election was a confrontation between the mainly Christian Tripartite Alliance and Chehabists candidates.

 Background

-According to the 1960 constitution, the 99 seats were divided amongst ethnic and religious groups:
+According to the 1960 electoral law, the 99 seats were divided amongst ethnic and religious groups: